cloudamqp/lavinmq/README.md

 Declarations of queues, exchanges and bindings are written to a definitions file (if the target is durable), encoded as the AMQP frame they came in as.
-Periodically this file is garbage collected by writing only the current in memory state to the file (getting rid of all delete events).
+Periodically this file is garbage collected by writing only the current in-memory state to the file (getting rid of all delete events).
 This file is read on boot to restore all definitions.

-All non-AMQP objects like users, vhosts, policies etc. are stored in JSON files.
-Most often these type of objects does not have a high turnover rate, so we believe that JSON in this case makes it easy for operators to modify things when the server is not running if ever needed.
+All non-AMQP objects like users, vhosts, policies, etc. are stored in JSON files.
+Most often these type of objects does not have a high turnover rate, so we believe that JSON in this case makes it easy for operators to modify things when the server is not running, if ever needed.

 In the data directory we store `users.json` and `vhosts.json` as mentioned earlier, and each vhost has a directory in which we store `definitions.amqp`